kb-dk/ds-solr/paper/experience.md

 content model (in the sense of an XML DTD or Schema), makes the setup much less attractive.

-Finally, it is my experience that it easier to accomodate multiple metadata models and standards in the same index with dumb-down at indexing.
+Finally, it is my experience that it easier to accommodate multiple metadata models and standards in the same index with dumb-down at indexing.
 In our case we opted for transforming our MODS records to [schema.org](https://schema.org) for the detailed presentation.
 That